jescott07/runge-kutta-method/conv/README.md

 ╰────────────────────────────╯
 ```

-As as we expected, that is the subroutine added j (j=1) n times to x.
+As as we expected, that is, the subroutine added j (j=1) n times to x.

 We just scratched the surface of what f2py can do, to know more access the f2py [user manual](https://numpy.org/doc/stable/f2py/).